DelphineLecorney/robot_platform/readme.md

 ```Copy code
 README.md: This documentation file.
 ```
+## Collision Management

+In this robot simulation, I manage collisions between the robot and platforms.
+When the robot collides with a platform, I perform the following actions:

+1. I display the text "Collision" on the screen for two seconds to indicate to the player that a collision has occurred.
+2. The robot is returned to its initial position (coordinates x = 100 and y = 100) to prevent it from getting stuck in the platform.

 ## Contributions
 Contributions to this project are welcome !
 If you wish to contribute, please open a Pull Request with your modifications.